 Begin working at another CAAT employer

 If you begin working for another employer that participates in the CAAT Plan, you are required to resume contributing to the Plan as soon as your employment starts.
 Be sure to notify your new employer that you are a member of the CAAT Pension Plan so that appropriate member and employer contributions can begin, and you can resume earning a pension immediately.

 Transfer to another employer’s pension plan

-If you begin working with another employer that has a pension plan, you can transfer your CAAT Plan pension to your new employer’s plan, providing that plan will accept the transfer.
+If you begin working with another employer that has a Canadian registered pension plan, you can transfer your CAAT Plan pension to your new employer’s plan, providing that plan will accept the transfer.
 You can choose this option at any time during the 24-month extension provided you have not started your pension and are under age 65.

 How does a transfer work?

-Plan transfers are made under Ontario's Pension Benefits Act ("PBA transfer") which allows you to transfer the commuted value of your pension from the CAAT Plan directly to your new employer's plan, if it will accept the transfer.
-Usually, your new employer will determine the amount of pension that the transferred amount can buy, which may be the same or less than the pension you had built in the CAAT Plan.
+Plan transfers are made under Ontario's Pension Benefits Act ("PBA transfer"), which allows you to transfer the commuted value of your pension from the CAAT Plan directly to your new employer's Canadian registered pension plan, if it will accept the transfer.
+Usually, your new employer or plan administrator will determine the amount of pension or service that the transferred amount can buy, which may be the same or less than the pension you had built in the CAAT Plan.

 After the 24-month membership extension